wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

-Lastly, we integrate the annotations with the DE genes using the following R code:
+Now, lastly, we integrate the annotations with the DE genes using the following R code:

 <pre style="color: silver; background: black;">library("readr")
 &num;read the csv file with DE genes